roooms/ptfe/gcp/README.md

 - __demo__ - Proof of Concept - single VM instance with enough disk space for data storage
 - __pmd__ - Production (Mounted Disk) - single VM instance with attached EBS volume for data storage

+## Limitations

+- Some resources currently use hardcoded IP ranges which have not yet been converted to variables